 - Leadership Hire Quota — Facebook commits to a 30% increase in the number of people of color in leadership positions over the next five years.
 Others who do this include Google/Alphabet Inc., HP Inc., Levi Strauss, Microsoft, Mozilla, RBC, and Wells Fargo)

 There’s a list of 20 more in this post if you need even more inspiration: 25+ Examples of Awesome Diversity Goals.

 3. Use Social Media to Reach Out to Diverse Candidates

 Social media can be a helpful way to reach out to diverse candidates.
 Use hashtags, post job ads on diversity-focused forums and websites, and follow companies and organizations that focus on diversity.
-Once established, you can conduct remote interviews with the candidates to get to know them better.
+Once established, you can create a video with the candidates in an interview to get to know them better.